Doctor of Psychology

 Note: The date of degree conferral recorded on the student's transcript and diploma will reflect the date the student completes all degree requirements.
-However, release of transcripts, diplomas, and verifications for degrees awarded are contingent upon submission of an electronic version of the dissertation for binding, the Petition to Graduate form, payment of the graduation fee, and payment of any outstanding balances with the University.
+However, release of transcripts, diplomas, and verifications for degrees awarded are contingent upon submission of an electronic version of the Applied Doctoral Project or Dissertation for binding, the Petition to Graduate form, payment of the graduation fee, and payment of any outstanding balances with the University.

 ** There are unique degree requirements for the Doctor of Psychology, Clinical Specialization.
 Please visit the PsyD, Clinical Specialization page to read its specific requirements.

 Your course schedule is flexible.
 Take online courses one at a time.
 Online courses are offered in an accelerated six-week format and can be accessed 24 hours a day, seven days a week.
-Dissertation courses and the Doctoral Capstone Seminar are nine weeks in length.
+Applied Doctoral Project and Dissertation courses and the Doctoral Capstone Seminar are nine weeks in length.

 Your faculty members all have earned doctorates and have recent experience practicing what they teach.
 At University of the Rockies, both the theory and its practical application are taught.
 Your instructors will enliven your discussions and enhance your feedback with real-world lessons from their workplace experience.

 This program of study does not meet, nor is intended to meet, the requirements for professional licensure in the State of Colorado.
 The Doctor of Psychology program is not a licensure program.

 The Doctor of Psychology program is not a licensure program.
 University of the Rockies cannot confirm whether its courses or programs meet requirements for professional licensure in your state.
 For information regarding professional licensure requirements in your state, you should contact the applicable licensing board or agency in your state and determine whether the program meets requirements for licensure in the state where you reside.